Nitromon/Spoken-to-Written-English/README.md

 I took the time to make the code user friendly by allowing the code to run until stopped by the user.
 Type Y or N to continue or exit the code makes it a lot more approachable and needed different ways to execute in .ipynb and .py.
 You can also exit by typing 'exit'.

+*Examples of spoken english are already in the file 'Spoken English Examples.txt' that use as many of the functions as possible to showcase what my code can do.*